fongsean/questionnaire_track_fhir_in_qh/README.md

 #### Explored SDC concepts:

 - Pre-population
-- Calculation
+- Calculations
 - (Bonus) Extraction

+See the [detailed testing scenario guide](testing-scenarios/bmi-scenario.md) if you're interested in working on this.

+### 2. QH Adult Sepsis Risk Screening Questionnaire

+#### Objective:

+Build a Sepsis Risk Screening Questionnaire based on the [web version by Queensland Health](https://www.health.qld.gov.au/__data/assets/pdf_file/0019/1381330/adult-sepsis-screening-tool.pdf) that generates a screening outcome.
+This scenario demonstrates comprehensive usage of various SDC concepts.

+#### Explored SDC concepts:

+- Terminology binding
+- Pre-population
+- Conditional rendering
+- Advanced visual rendering

-See the [detailed testing scenario guide](testing-scenarios/beginner-bmi.md) if you're interested in working on this.
+See the [detailed testing scenario guide](testing-scenarios/sepsis-screening-scenario.md) if you're interested in working on this.

+### 3. Exploring Queensland Health Use Cases for FHIR Questionnaires

+#### Objective:

+Explore and build out potential Queensland Health use cases where FHIR Questionnaires could add value — identifying scenarios where structured, interoperable data capture would help improve workflows, patient care, or integration with existing systems.